evrythng/digital-link.js/README.md

 ## Usage

 The `DigitalLink` object can be created in three ways - with options, using setters, or an existing URL string.
-Either method of construction will produce the same result.
+Either method of creation will produce the same result.